 Quality of Educators

-The same study also found that ongoing professional development for home based childcare educators resulted in a noticeable variation in quality of service delivery, as compared with those educators who were not accessing professional development and support.A study conducted by a group of researchers in 2017 (Schaack, Le & Setodji, 2017) found that in home education and care programs that were delivered by Educators who had qualifications related specifically to early childhood education, received professional development, and had access to mentoring, resulted in high quality early childhood education programs, whilst also achieving far greater positive outcomes for children, compared with services delivered by less qualified educators who did not receive any ongoing professional development or mentoring.
+The same study also found that ongoing professional development for home based early childhood Educators resulted in a noticeable variation in quality of service delivery, as compared with those educators who were not accessing professional development and support.A study conducted by a group of researchers in 2017 (Schaack, Le & Setodji, 2017) found that in home education and care programs that were delivered by Educators who had qualifications related specifically to early childhood education, received professional development, and had access to mentoring, resulted in high quality early childhood education programs, whilst also achieving far greater positive outcomes for children, compared with services delivered by less qualified educators who did not receive any ongoing professional development or mentoring.

 Social interaction in infants and toddlers plays a variety of roles, from allowing children to explore their ability to express emotion, to developing cognitive skills and abilities.
 Our flexible model allows parents to choose to engage Leor in conjunction with other forms of care that allow children greater opportunities for socialisation.
 However, in designing the Leor model we have taken into consideration the varying ages at which children use social interactions to play in social settings, whilst also understanding how play behaviour changes according to a child’s different stages of cognitive development.